Agentic LLM Framework for Adaptive Decision Discourse: Multi-Agent Framework for Decision Discourse

 \section{Multi-Agent Framework for Decision Discourse}

-Transformer-class models were introduced in 2017 \cite{vaswani2017} and a few years forward saw the birth of ChatGPT, a conversational LLM application that is still the fastest-growing consumer software application ever produced \cite{wikipedia1}.
+Transformer-class models were introduced in 2017 \cite{vaswani2023} and a few years forward saw the birth of ChatGPT, a conversational LLM application that is still the fastest-growing consumer software application ever produced \cite{wikipedia1}.
 LLMs are trained on massive text corpora that concentrate human knowledge to perform next-word prediction and iteratively generate an infinite amount of text.
 They have proven to outperform any type of Machine Learning or non-Machine Learning model in natural language processing (NLP) tasks \cite{rostam2024}.
-Common LLM usage includes question and answer, summarizing, translation, creative writing, and contextual and semantic tasks such as sentiment analysis, for which they secured the top of the leader board \cite{niimi2024}.
-Furthermore, LLMs have shown potential for causal discovery and observational causality inference, although the full extent of their capacity to perform advanced causal analysis is an active discussion \cite{jin2023, jin2024, kiciman2023, zevcevic2023}.
+Common LLM usage includes questioning and answering, summarizing, translation, creative writing and semantic tasks for which they secured their place at the top of the leaderboard \cite{niimi2024}.
+More recently, LLM reasoning has gained considerable representation in computer science and AI research.
+Furthermore, LLMs have shown potential for causal discovery and observational causality inference, although the full extent of their capacity to perform advanced causal analysis is an active research and discussion \cite{jin2024cladder, jin2024, kiciman2023, zevcevic2023}.
 The exhaustiveness of the training dataset enables them to simulate nuanced discourse, evaluate hypothetical scenarios, and dynamically adapt to contextual shifts.
-Unlike traditional decision-making tools, LLMs can engage with the rich interplay of human perspectives, integrating expertise across disciplines and negotiating trade-offs through collaborative, human-like conversations.
+Unlike traditional decision-making tools, LLMs can engage with the rich interplay of human perspectives, integrating expertise across disciplines and negotiating trade-offs through collaborative human-like conversations.
 As such, they represent a promising candidate for addressing the intricacies of decision-making under uncertainty.
 These precise characteristics have brought LLMs to the foreground of human-like conversational models as their capabilities encapsulate nuanced opinions and approaches, hypothetical situation evaluation, and dynamic adaptation to situational contexts.
 Notwithstanding the paradigm shift from monolithic infrastructures to distributed systems that the world has experienced in the past decades \cite{mosleh2018}, LLMs are trained and built as unique and enormous single instance models.
-Such a design contrasts with the interconnectedness of multi-component systems observed in the world, such as CHANS.
+The popularization of agentic framework has gained a lot of representation through the course of 2025, although the base models are still monolithic.
+Drawing a parallel with CHANS—that are complex systems with many interacting parts, we posit that multi-agent LLM systems manifest a stronger topological relevance when compared to single-agent or monolithic implementations.